flatironinstitute/finufft/docs/index.rst

 * **Less RAM**.
 Our kernel is so fast that there is no point in precomputation; it is always evaluated on the fly.
 Thus our memory footprint is often an order of magnitude less than the fastest (precomputed) modes of competitors such as NFFT3 and MIRT, especially at high accuracy.

 * **Automated kernel parameters**.
 Unlike many competitors, we do not force the user to worry about kernel choice or parameters.
-The user simply requests a desired relative accuracy, then FINUFFT chooses parameters that achieve this accuracy as fast as possible.
+The user simply requests a desired relative accuracy, then FINUFFT chooses parameters to target this accuracy as fast as possible.

 * **Simplicity**.
 We provide interfaces that perform a NUFFT with a single command---just like an FFT---from seven common languages/environments.
 For advanced users we also have "many vector" interfaces that can be much faster than repeated calls to the simple interface with the same points.
 Finally (like NFFT3) we have a "guru" interface for maximum flexibility, in all of these languages.